How to Grow Geranium Maderense Flowers in Your Garden

 Seeds are slow to germinate and require cool conditions to do so.
 It’s not uncommon for seeds to take multiple weeks to germinate.

 Transplants are a surefire way to produce mature plants.
-If you are using transplants, make sure to set the potted plants outside for several days before planting.
+If you use transplants, set the potted plants outside for several days before planting.
 This will help limit transplant shock.

 What to Do Before Planting

 Remember that these plants are the biggest type of geranium!
-You’ll need to make sure they have at least a five-foot area to expand.
+You’ll need to ensure they have at least a five-foot area to expand.

 Fortunately, these plants aren’t very particular when it comes to soil.
-They can tolerate clay, sand, loam, and other types of soil.
+They can tolerate clay, sand, loam, and other soil types.

 However, they cannot tolerate wet soil.
 Well-drained soil is essential to a healthy plant.